sunmoonyan/HLXRP_NPC/README.md

 # HLXRP NPC
 This NPC system for the Helix framework allows you to create your own NPCs using the configuration file ("hlxnpc_config.lua").

-here is an exemple of a preset:
+here is an exemple of a preset
 ![alt text](https://i.ibb.co/84djtMMr/Screenshot-from-2025-06-18-00-49-18.png)

 Close_NPC_UI() to close the dialogue,